genlin/CSS-content/manage admin roles.md

 | Service Administrator | 1 per Azure subscription  |Authorized to access Azure Management Portal for all subscriptions in the account.
 By default, same as the Account Administrator when a subscription is created|
 |Co-administrator|200 per subscription (in addition to Service Administrator)|Same as Service Administrator, but can’t change the association of subscriptions to Azure directories.|

-## Add a co-administrator for a subscription
+## Add a Co-Administrator for a subscription
 1. Sign in to the [Azure Management Portal](https://manage.windowsazure.com/).
 2. In the navigation pane, click **Settings**, click **Administrators**, and then click **Add**. </br>![addcodmin](./Media/addcoadmin.png)
 3. Type the user’s email address, and then select the check mark for the subscription that you want the user to access.</br> ![addcoadmin2](./Media/addcoadmin2.png)</br>